Gitnock/PytorchOcrServer/README.md

 # Introduction

-a pytorch ocr server made using craft
+a pytorch ocr server made using pytorch

 ## Getting Started